sarahdobson/ficam-arch/pages/ficam_background.md

 ### The Move to Online Collaboration

-To support a collaborative and iterative environment for the Federal ICAM community, the FICAM Enterprise Architecture was released to this site for continuous refinement and improvement.
+To support a collaborative and iterative environment for the Federal ICAM community, the FICAM Enterprise Architecture lives on this site for continuous refinement and improvement.

 Stakeholders and partners are encouraged to regularly review this information and provide comments and recommendations on how it can be improved or updated to support agency knowledge and ICAM implementation.
 Source files, final records, and future revisions will be managed by the FICAM Program, with guidance and support from the CIO Council’s ICAMSC.